systems-rg/systems-rg.github.io/wss22.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+title: Winter Systems School, IITD
 layout: page
 toc: false
 ---

-# Winter Systems School, IITD
 **Supported by the Mohit Aron Endowment**

 ## About